go-arlo/go-arlo-swarm/src/go_arlo_agency/market_signal/instructions.md

      - Is price impact consistent across different pairs?
      - What size trades can be executed safely?

-   - Volume Analysis:
-     - How does volume distribution match liquidity?
-     - Are volume trends aligned with liquidity changes?
-     - What do volume patterns suggest about market interest?

-   - Technical Indicators:
+   - Multi-Style Technical Analysis:
-     - What does VWAP trend indicate about price direction?
-     - How does RSI align with liquidity changes?
-     - Are there divergences between price and liquidity?
+     - **Momentum**: Are oscillators showing overbought/oversold conditions?
+     - **Day Trading**: Is price respecting VWAP levels?
+What's the money flow direction?
+     - **Swing**: Are trend indicators aligned?
+What's the volatility environment?
+     - How do signals across timeframes confirm or conflict?

    - Market Structure:
      - Is price impact low enough for institutional trading?